 - The size: this $50,000-$60,000 grant will be the largest grant IWCF has ever awarded.

 - The rural focus: the 2019 Above and Beyond Grant will fund grants for towns and unincorporated areas with populations under 30,000.
-Multiple areas can be covered under the same grant, as long as each individual town meets the size criteria of 30,000 or less.
-The service provider can be based in a larger city, as long as all services are to be provided in rural areas subject to the criteria above.
+Multiple areas can be covered under the same grant, as long as each individual town meets the size criterion of 30,000 or less.
+The service provider can be based in a larger city, as long as all services are to be provided in rural areas subject to the definition above.

 - The percentage of the project funded by IWCF: in our other grants, we prefer to fund a substantial percentage of the project.
 For this grant, we are willing to play a small role in a larger undertaking.